-While this sounds like some kind of weird appetizer, “implantation dip” refers to a one-day decrease in your basal body temperature that can occur as a result of implantation.
+While this sounds like some weird appetizer, “implantation dip” refers to a 1-day decrease in your basal body temperature that can occur as a result of implantation.

 If you’ve been tracking your basal body temperature (BBT) to help identify your most fertile days, you likely already have a log of your daily BBT over the course of a few months.

-Typically, a woman’s temperature is lower before ovulation, and then increases, and then drops again before her period starts.
+Typically, temperature is lower before ovulation and then increases, then drops again before her period starts.
 If you get pregnant, your temperature remains elevated.

 Simple, right?
 Except there’s something else.